My standard fee for therapy is $160.

-In efforts to make therapy more accessible to clients, I am also pleased to offer a sliding scale option alongside my standard rate.
+In efforts to make therapy more accessible to clients, I also offer a sliding scale option alongside my standard rate.

-I understand that, while therapy is an important resource for many clients, it can easily be made inaccessible because of limited access to insurance and difficulty paying out of pocket.
-Also, as a queer and neurodivergent individual, I also know that the barriers to receiving consistent mental health care become even more insurmountable with those in marginalized populations, due to systemic conceptions of ability, race, and identity.
+I understand that, while an important resource, therapy is often inaccessible because of limited access to insurance and difficulty paying out of pocket.
+I also know that the barriers to receiving consistent mental health care become even more insurmountable for those in marginalized populations, due to systemic conceptions of ability, race, and identity.

 In an ideal world, these barriers to healthcare would be non-existent.
 Offering a sliding scale option is my way of supporting that value while also valuing my own needs and time.